 I like thinking about songs finding their home.

 There are weeks that I honestly could churn out 20 songs or more.
 Sometimes the only thing that stops me from writing that many is an overwhelming feeling of what to do with all of them after they are birthed.
-It feels irresponsible, as if I was having kids all over the place with no plans to clothe them, feed them, or teach them much of anything worthwhile.

 Every song deserves a chance.
 At what, I do not know...